-To set a vFlash partition as the first boot device, use the iDRAC.
-ServerBoot object.
+To set a vFlash partition as the first boot device, use the iDRAC.ServerBoot object.

-For more information, see the iDRAC RACADM CLI Guide available at www.dell.com/idracmanuals,
+For more information, see the iDRAC RACADM Command Line Interface Reference Guide available at dell.com/idracmanuals.

-(iDRAC.ServerBoot.BootOnce is set to 1.)
+(i) NOTE: When you run this command, the vFlash partition label is automatically set to boot once (iDRAC.ServerBoot.BootOnce is set to 1.)
 Boot once boots the device to the partition only once and does not keep it persistently first in the boot order.